Coaching for caregivers

 This journey of dementia caregiving is a mash-up of hope and despair, of laughs and tears, and of the shortest memories and the longest good-byes.

-Let an Advanced Practice Nurse in neurology, with formal teaching experience, and six years of battle-tested caregiving experience help you wade through this and get your life back.
+Let an Advanced Practice Nurse in neurology, with formal teaching experience, and nearly one decade of battle-tested caregiving experience help you wade through this and get your life back.

 It took me years to figure out how to process the caregiving role in a healthy manner.
 Don’t wait that long to passively let things fall into place.
 They won’t.
 You have to take control.
 That’s why you’re here.